 You had to have a younger sibling who was willing to get hurt.

-Okay, you had to have a spare neck brace and that was all you had to have and you could be a professional wrestler in your house for a little while until your sister got fucking bad off.
+And you could be a professional wrestler in your house for a little while until your sister got fucking bad off.

-And that shit, God, you know, you could hear one of her eyes just rattling in the back of her throat, like one of those lotto balls just coming up the pipe before you knew the number.
+And that shit, God, you know, you could hear one of her eyes just rattling in the back of her throat like one of those lotto balls just coming up the pipe before you knew the number.

-I mean, my buddy would, he.
+I mean, my buddy would, he would really rip his sister up.

 But anyway, everybody's fine now as adults.